 - Use of large dynamic range diffraction patterns for amorphous materials - radial distribution functions

-Most of the computer control is acheived though the use of Digital MicrographTM scripts.
-We also use JEM Toolbox (a MatLab-based microscope control system for JEOL microscopes).
+Most of the computer control is achieved though the use of Digital MicrographTM scripts.

 Electron diffraction has advantages over X-ray diffraction for things which are very small - of the order of a few nm, or tens of nm in size.
 This is because the peaks in an X-ray diffraction pattern become smeared out (broadened) since the scatterer has a similar size to the X-ray wavelength.
 The effect is known as Scherrer broadening and increases with the scattering angle, as shown below.